bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between the .forEAch and .map is that .map creates a new array whereas .forEAch excutes a provided function once for each array element .

 2. What is the difference between a function and a method?

+Method is a property of an object that is a function .
+A function a set of statements that performs a task or caluclates a value.

 3. What is closure?

+ A closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.

+The four rules of the this keyword are :

+1. Implicit Binding .
+2. Explicit Binding.
+3. New Binding .
+$.
+Window Binding .

 5. Why do we need super() in an extended class?

+we need to super to call and access functions from the object's parent .

 ## Project Set up